Skip to Content

 Warts

-Most warts will go away within months or years on their own.
-While some self-treatments for warts are available without a prescription, you may want to schedule an appointment with a dermatologist to be sure that you have a wart.
+Most warts go away within months or years on their own.
+However, treatment provides faster results.
+While some self-treatments for warts are available without a prescription, you may want to schedule an appointment with a dermatologist to be sure you are actually treating a wart.
 Many warts can look similar to skin cancers, which require diagnosis and treatment by a skincare professional.

-Your Radiant Complexions dermatology professional can determine whether you do have a wart and can make recommendations for possible treatments or removals, if needed.
+Your Radiant Complexions dermatology professional can determine whether you do have a wart and can make recommendations for possible treatment or removal, if needed.

 Aa Aa Aa